godaddy/eslint-plugin-i18n-json/README.md

 - i18n-json/valid-message-syntax
   - default ICU Message syntax validation (using `intl-messageformat-parser`)
   - default severity: error | 2
+- i18n-json/sorted-keys
-- automatic ascending sort of all keys in the translation file. (supports sorting nested objects)
+  - automatic ascending sort of all keys in the translation file.
+  - configurable to sort in descending order
+  - Does a level order traversal of keys, and supports sorting nested objects

 Let's say your translations project directory looks like the following, (project name: simple)
 ```